 - up-to-date information about energy usage and costs.

 Having a smart meter is voluntary in NSW.
 A number of retailers are offering energy services that include installing a smart meter.
 NSW customers can choose which retailer installs their meter.

-The NSW Government’s Solar Bonus Scheme is closing, meaning customers on the scheme will no longer receive a subsidised feed-in tariff after 31 December 2016.
+The NSW Government’s Solar Bonus Scheme has closed, meaning customers on the scheme will no longer receive a subsidised feed-in tariff after 31 December 2016.

 For scheme customers, now is a good time for you to investigate your metering and contract options to make sure you get the most out of your solar electricity system when the scheme ends.

 While the Solar Bonus Scheme feed-in tariff is ending, retailers are still free to offer their own feed-in tariffs, so it also a good time to see what competing retailers have to offer.